-THE 19TH CENTURY SOCIAL REFORM MOVEMENTS AND EARLY
+THE 19TH CENTURY SOCIAL REFORM MOVEMENTS AND EARLY WOMEN'S ORGANISATIONS

-WOMEN'S ORGANISATIONS

 You are already familiar with the 19th century social reform movements that raised various issues concerning women.
 Chapter 2 had dealt with it as did the earlier book.
 The early 20th century saw the growth of women's organisations at the national and the local level.
-The Women's India Association (WIA) (1917).
-All India Women's Conference (AIWC) (1926) and National Council for Women in India (NCWI) (1925) are ready names of organisations that we can mention.
+The Women's India Association (WIA) (1917), All India Women's Conference (AIWC) (1926) National Council for Women in India (NCWI) (1925) are ready names that we can mention.
 While many of them began with a limited focus, their scope extended over time.
 For instance, the AIWC began with the idea that 'women's welfare' and 'politics' were mutually exclusive.
-Few vears later in one of the Presidential address it was stated, "...
-Can the Indian man or woman be free if India be a slave?
+Few years later the Presidential address stated, "...Can the Indian man or woman be free if India be a slave?
 How can we remain dumb about national freedom, the very basis of all great reforms?"
 (Chaudhuri 1993: 149)